corda/corda-docs-portal/content/en/docs/corda-os/4.0/design/monitoring-management/design.md

 * Corda network and middleware infrastructure connectivity checking:
 * Database connectivity
 * Message broker connectivity

 * Network Map participants summary (count, list)
 * Notary summary (type, [number of cluster members]

-* Flow framework verification

-Implement a simple flow that performs a simple “in-node” (no external messaging to 3rd party processes) round trip, and by doing so, exercises:
+* Flow framework verificationImplement a simple flow that performs a simple “in-node” (no external messaging to 3rd party processes) round trip, and by doing so, exercises:
 * flow checkpointing (including persistence to relational data store)
 * message subsystem verification (creation of a send-to-self queue for purpose of routing)
 * custom CordaService invocation (verify and validate behaviour of an installed CordaService)
 * vault querying (verify and validate behaviour of vault query mechanism)

 [this CorDapp could perform a simple Issuance of a fictional Corda token, Spend Corda token to self, Corda token exit, plus a couple of Vault queries in between: one using the VaultQuery API and the other using a Custom Query via a registered @CordaService]
 * RPC triggering
 Autotriggering of above flow using RPC to exercise the following:
 * messaging subsystem verification (RPC queuing)
 * authenticaton and permissions checking (against underlying configuration)